 During the late 1940s and early 1950s, employees at J. Lyons & Co.
 Ltd. worked to develop the world's first business computer - LEO (Lyons Electronic Office).

 The archives of statistician John Sissons include key documents relating to the development of LEO.
 39 documents have been digitised in full - including development reports, a 'layman's guide' (or manual) and photographs.

 A selection of trade union records from the Modern Records Centre's holdings have been digitised by Find My Past.
-These are free to search, but charges apply to view images and transcripts.
+These include membership registers, reports, rolls of honour and journals.
+The documents are free to search, but charges apply to view images and transcripts.

 To mark the 100th anniversary of the Fire Brigades Union in 2018, staff at the Modern Records Centre, University of Warwick, digitised issues of Firefighter, the union's journal, from 1932-2001.

 As well as material relating to fire fighting and the FBU, the journal also includes articles relating to a range of broader social and political subjects - the Blitz, football hooliganism, the anti-apartheid movement and the influence of television on politics are just a few examples of the variety of subjects included.